-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 Related: Read CNN Underscored’s list of the best balance transfer credit cards.

 Experts will enjoy pairing this card with one of the premium Citi ThankYou credit cards, such as the Citi Premier or Citi Prestige.
-That’s because if you also have a premium ThankYou card, you can actually convert your cash back from the Citi Double Cash to Citi ThankYou points and then transfer those points to one of Citi’s airline partners or redeem them for airfare at 1.25 cents per point when going through the Citi travel portal with the Citi Premier (though this rate will drop to 1 cent per point after April 21, 2021).
+That’s because if you also have a premium ThankYou card, you can actually convert your cash back from the Citi Double Cash to Citi ThankYou points and then transfer those points to one of Citi’s 16 airline partners.

-One thing that could be better: Although the Citi Double Cash card will earn you the most cash back on your everyday purchases, it doesn’t have any category bonuses.
+One thing that could be better: Although the Citi Double Cash card will earn you the most cash back on your everyday purchases, it doesn’t have any bonus categories.
 This can be a downside if you routinely make a large number of purchases in a particular category.

 You’ll also find that the Citi Double Cash doesn’t come with many perks, such as travel or purchase protections.
 This is also not the card to use for international purchases, as you’ll be charged a 3% foreign transaction fee when you’re overseas, which more than offsets the rewards you’d earn.